mcjojo3/MCraze/README.md

 </table>

 ## How To Play

-Watch your blue and red selectors.
-They show where you will build or break blocks, respectively.

 Crafting is very similar to Minecraft: put items into the crafting table to craft them.
 Right-click on the crafting table to open it and your inventory.